IVSoftware/disable-drag-selection/README.md

 The main feature of `DataGridViewEx` is to be able to `SingleSelectInColumn(int columnIndex, int rowIndex)`.
 As you do in your code, this needs to happen `OnCellMouseDown`.
 But to fix your problem with the drag-select, we _also_ need to detect `OnCellMouseEnter`.

 1. If the Mouse left button is down when the cell is entered, we know it's a drag-select.
-2. In this case, we want to allow selection changes only in the column that the mouse is currently over.
+2. In this case, we allow selection changes _only_ in the column that the mouse is currently over.
 3. Then, using `BeginInvoke`, we post the `SingleSelectInColumn(int columnIndex, int rowIndex)` at the end of the message queue.

 I used the minimal test code shown below to verify that this works as intended.